newnightcoder/100daysofcode/LOG NIGHT 246.md

 **what i did:**

 - first real kata on codewars using regex (vowels replacement!! with `string.replace(/[aeiou]/gi, "")`) : 🤩 makes 100% sense! really easy once basic RegEx syntax is understood!!!
-- portfolio design, i'm slow doing that, not sure waht style to chose etc... but it's fun!
+- portfolio design, i'm slow doing that, not sure what style to chose etc... but it's fun! (also makes me anxious somehow, don't know why.)

 **what i learned:**